 I have a custom mesh I’m generating in C++ using a UMeshComponent subclass.
-It’s following more or less the format described at A new, community-hosted Unreal Engine Wiki - Announcements and Releases - Unreal Engine Forums.
+It’s following more or less the format described at A new, community-hosted Unreal Engine Wiki - Announcements - Unreal Engine Forums.
 I would like to be able to create a custom shader for my mesh so that I can, for example, decode some vertex properties (texture weights basically) and pass them to a custom fragment shader (to do some blending).

 It looks like this sort of thing is possible based on the documentation at Shader Development | Unreal Engine Documentation but there’s not enough information there for me to sit down and start writing anything so I have a couple of questions: